Nicholas Pesarcik, CAS Business Manager, firstname.lastname@example.org

 - Please submit a Travel Support Request Form for each trip - contact your department coordinator/business manager, who will send you either the Faculty Form or the Graduate Form in DocuSign.

 - attach copies of pertinent travel information (e.g. confirmation of paper acceptance, invitation to chair a panel, seminar schedule for presentation, etc.)

 We recommend that you submit your Travel Support Request Form(s) as soon as you know your travel plans.
 Once DocuSign has collected the necessary signatures, you will receive an email notification saying the request has been completed.
-An award letter will be included in the completed DocuSign envelope (this integrated letter is a work in progress).
 If your plans change, please notify the Dean's Office as soon as possible, so that we may assist other faculty members with requests for funds.